mockito/mockito-scala/README.md

 *   Repositories: [Maven Central](https://search.maven.org/search?q=mockito-scala)

-### Please ensure you don't declare `mockito-core` as a dependency. `mockito-scala` will pull the appropiate version automatically
+### Please ensure you don't declare `mockito-core` as a dependency. `mockito-scala` will pull the appropriate version automatically

 ### Note: For more examples and use cases than the ones shown below, please refer to the library's specific tests